cs-ed/edtech-plan-GomezTech/README.md

 ### Impacts

-How will the technology help *all* students learn?
-In this section, you can also describe how you address class resiliency, such as adapting to transitions to virtual education, social/legal/ethical challenges,  and/or evolving course contexts.

 One of the major draws of this course is the use of gaming, robotics, and competition to entice students to engage with the topics at hand.
 The ability to compete with students from across the nation has positive social impacts for our students.
 VEX IQ competitions require students to collaborate with students from different schools that they have met only moments before to come up with a plan to earn the most points possible during their collaborative match.
 They will have to depend upon skills in conflict resolution, healthy debate, and will have to take into account the various backgrounds and experience levels of their fellow players.
 Whether or not students venture into the career path of computer science these are skills they will take with them for life.